Of course I am. We’re all wasting our time. None of us is doing what we should be. But this assumes there’s something we should be doing.

 Worst of all, I failed the person I loved most.
 She trusted me, but I couldn’t save her from the doctors who butchered her.

 I knew, when I was a child, that this world is terrible.
 And now it's worse.
 The day is coming when the living will envy the dead.
+Many already do.
 Better to die young.
 Best is never to have been born.